 Scholarly Commons Citation

 Hollenshade, Timothy M. Jr., "Parametric Viscous Analysis of Gust Interaction with Stationary and Elastically Mounted Airfoil" (2010).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 85.